isabella232/integrations-learn.en/help/_includes/integrations-between-applications/analytics-customer-journey-analytics.md

             <td>Experience Platform source connector</td>
             <td>
                 <ul>
-                    <li>TODO: Use this integration to ingest Analytics data into Experience Platform from your report suites.</li>
+                    <li>Recommended approach for customers who have already implemented Adobe Analytics, and want the fastest way to ingest this data into Experience Platform to use in Customer Journey Analytics.</li>
                     <li>When data availability to the Customer Profile can be between 2-30 minutes from the time of data collection, and availability to the Data Lake is up to 90 minutes.</li>
                 </ul>
             </td>